 5. To control temperature and boiler operation, a central thermostat detects room temperature.
 When the room is hot enough, the boiler turns off.
 When the room is cold, the boiler turns on.

 6. Combustion gases produced through the heating process exits a small flue.

 For any home heating system, a thermostat controls the heating cycle.
 As such, it is essential to consider advanced thermostats with greater flexibility and control features.
 These days, you can use digital programmable thermostats which help save money spent on energy bills.

 One distinct feature of a residential boiler heating system is the radiator.
-It is essentially a copper pipe bent back and forth creating a large surface area which disperse heat into the room.
-Some homeowners get confused and have an impression that radiators can operate at different temperatures.
+It is essentially a copper pipe bent back and forth creating a large surface area that disperses heat into the room.
+Some homeowners get confused and have the impression that radiators can operate at different temperatures.
 However, there is no such option with hot water radiators.
 Either the device is on, or it is off.
 What you can do is to control the amount of heat emitting from the radiator through the thermostatic valve.

 These thermostatic valves connected to the radiator can be set high or low depending on the heating requirement for a particular room.
 However, a thermostatic valve should not be in the same room as the main HVAC system thermostat as the two will work opposing each other.

-Another benefit of having a residential gas boiler is the option to use it as water heating system.
-There are open-vented gas boilers which heat water in a storage tank while there are combi boilers which heat water instantaneously.
+Another benefit of having a residential gas boiler is the option to use it as a water heating system.
+There are open-vented gas boilers that heat water in a storage tank while there are combi boilers that heat water instantaneously.

 What is a condensing residential boiler?